 Have some belief and motivate yourself by saying, I’m not weak at math, I just need to work on my math and then I can solve any math problems.

 Remember, if you make believe that you can improve maths then there are high chances you can do it, but if you think I can’t make it, then possibly you won’t.
 So, You must always believe that you can solve any maths problem, whether you make it or not, doesn’t matter.

 Math always learns from the basics.
 If you have been always finding you are not good at math and struggle to deal with math problems then first you need to work on your fundamentals of math.

 If are not good at dealing with Equations, Percentages, Profit & Loss, Interest, and more then first learn the fundamentals of them and practice basic questions.
-These topics are the backbone of math and a student must have command of these math topics.
+These topics are the backbone of math and a student must have a command of these math topics.

 However, if you’re good at these topics then start learning your maths from where you find it difficult.

 For example, if you are in 10th and you find Geometry is one of the toughest subjects then I would suggest you, start with the basics of Geometry from where you first heard this name and take a step-by-step approach, you will get better at geometry.

 I know starting with basics and studying previous classes’ books might not be easy for you but it’s gonna be worth it for you.

 Read also: MEL Science review– Are their math kits worth it?